nfasano/movie_recsys/README.md

     - Note: This dataset is freely available for noncommercial use.
 3) The Movie DataBase (TMBD)
     - Source: [themoviedb.org](https://www.themoviedb.org/?language=en-US)
     - Note: This dataset is freely available for noncommercial use.
-It was primarily used for adding poster art to the recommender app and for matching ids between scripts dataset and imdb dataset.
+It was primarily used for adding poster art to the recommender app and for matching IDs between the scripts dataset and the IMDb dataset.
 4) MovieLens Dataset
     - Source: [MovieLens.com](https://movielens.org/home)
     - Content: user_id, item_id, rating, timestamp for over 20 Million ratings provided by real users on the MovieLens website.
-Also provides the ids for IMDb and TMDB for all movies in their database, making it trivial to combine this dataset with IMDb and TMDB metadata.
+Also provides the IDs for IMDb and TMDB for all movies in their database, making it trivial to combine this dataset with IMDb and TMDB metadata.
     - Note: This dataset is freely available for noncommercial use.

 #### Data wrangling
 (see [data_cleaning_and_synthesis.ipynb](https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/data_cleaning_and_synthesis.ipynb) notebook for implementation)
 To make this data usable to train our machine learning models and be available as metadata for the recommender app, it is necessary to clean and synthesize the datasets into one database.
-To clean the webscraped data, we manually inspected the movie titles and year of release and fixed any inconsistencies or errors, and changed the movie title formatting to be the same as the IMDb and tmdb datasets.
+To clean the web scraped data, we manually inspected the movie titles and year of release and fixed any inconsistencies or errors, and changed the movie title formatting to be the same as the IMDb and tmdb datasets.
 Some examples of this data cleaning are shown below:

 1) Fixed errors -- e.g. changed movie year from "0000" to "1999" or from "20147" to "2017"
 2) Put titles into consistent formatting across datasets -- e.g. changed movie_titles in script dataset from "Dark Knight, The" to "The Dark Knight" or from "Beautiful Mind, A" to "A Beautiful Mind".
 3) Removed duplicate entries with identical (or nearly identical) scripts
 4) Removed data entries that only contained irrelevant script_text such as "None" or "More Movie Scripts | Request a Movie Transcript"

-The next step was to find matching title IDs from the websracpped script dataset with he IMDb and tmdb datasets.
-A few different approaches were taken to systematically find these IDs, such as matching movie titles and movie year between the script dataset and IMDb/tmdb datasets.
+The next step was to find matching title IDs from the web scrapped script dataset with the IMDb and tmdb datasets.
+A few different approaches were taken to systematically find these IDs, such as matching movie titles and movie years between the script dataset and IMDb/tmdb datasets.
 Additionally, the tmdb.org website provides a convenient API that can be queried for all data using either tmdb ID, IMDb ID, or movie title and year, which allows for finding all relevant movie data when given any one of these three.
-This API was particularly helpful when the tmdb ID was known but the IMDb ID was missing or when the movie title in the script dataset matched the one in the tmdb dataset but not the IMDb dataset (some movies titles, especially foreign films, can change over time).
+This API was particularly helpful when the tmdb ID was known but the IMDb ID was missing or when the movie title in the script dataset matched the one in the tmdb dataset but not the IMDb dataset (some movie titles, especially foreign films, can change over time).

 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/data_preprocessing_eda_out/num_movies_vs_year.png" width="60%">

-*Figure 3: Number of movies per year in present in the script dataset.*
+*Figure 3: Number of movies per year present in the script dataset.*

 #### Database updating
 (see [data_updating.ipynb](https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/data_updating.ipynb) notebook for implementation)
 After synthesizing and cleaning the datasets in the data wrangling phase, there still existed some missing data or errors that were discovered during the machine learning loop or after deployment.
-To fix these errors in an organized manner, I wrote a notebook (data_updating.ipynb) that allows one to easily update the cleaned database on a per-entry basis similar to how SQLs UPDATE method works.
+To fix these errors in an organized manner, I wrote a notebook (data_updating.ipynb) that allows one to easily update the cleaned database on a per-entry basis similar to how the SQLs UPDATE method works.

 ____________________________________________________________________________________________